 Clare Raimondo

 Clare has broad expertise in employment and workplace relations matters, having practised as a registered industrial advocate before joining the legal profession.
-Her work encompasses all aspects of the employment relationship, advising and representing employers on a range of workplace legal issues including industrial & employment, enterprise bargaining, occupational health & safety and discrimination matters.
-Her practice has both an advisory and litigious focus.
+Her work encompasses all aspects of the employment relationship, advising and representing employers on a range of workplace legal issues including industrial & employment, enterprise bargaining, workplace health & safety and discrimination matters.
+Her practice has both an advisory and litigation focus.

 Clare has been named as one of South Australia’s leading practitioners in Workplace Law by the Australian Legal Business Magazine and Doyle’s Guide to the Australian Legal Profession has regularly recommended her as a leading Employment & Industrial Relations lawyer.
 Clare has also been named in Best Lawyers™ Australia for Alternative Dispute Resolution and Occupational Health & Safety Law.